vgurianov/qm/docs/Wave_function.md

 Figure 2: The wavefunction collapse

-The measurement results with the collapse of the wave function will be various.
-However, the measurement results after the collapse will be unchanged.
-If we now repeat the measurement, we will always get the same value of the measured property.
+The measurement results upon collapse of the wave function can vary, but the outcome after collapse will remain the same.
+If we were to repeat the measurement, we would obtain the same value every time for the measured property.